pedro-gutierrez/cmnode/README.md

           key: message
 ```

-There are quite a few things going on here, so let's go through of all, that step by step:
+There are quite a few things going on here, so let's go through of all them, step by step:

-- When data comes in (in this case, an http request) we look into our list of decoders for one that matches the request.
-In our example, the HTTP request is represented as an object.
-It will match the decoder defined at key ```hello```.
+- When data comes in we look into our list of decoders for one that matches the request.
+In our example, an incoming HTTP request is represented as an object.
+It will therefore match the decoder defined at key ```hello```.
 Similarly to what Erlang does, we will pattern match and bind values, then we pass them on the next stage.
 - Once our input data is matched, validated, and bound, we apply our state management logic.
 Here we select the ```hello``` update expression, simply because the decoder that matched was the ```hello``` decoder.
-- The ```hello``` update expression is quite straightfoward.
+The ```hello``` update expression is quite straightfoward.
 First, it defines a variable in our model named ```message``` to the value ```Hello World```.
 It also expresses that a command (defined by an effect and encoder) should be scheduled and executed.
-- Our application logic interacts with the outside world only via effects.
-An effect is just like a bit of Erlang code that takes parameters.
-Those parameters are defined by an encoder.
-- In this simple example, we are using the ```notify``` effect.
-This indicates the application framework to send a http response back to the client.
-There is a registry of well-know effects the framework is aware of, but it is also easy to write your own.
+- Our application logic interacts with the outside world via effect managers.
+Effect managers are implemented in Erlang.
+The data we send to effect managers as parameters are generated by encoders.
+In this simple example, we are using the ```notify``` effect.
+This instructs the application framework to send a http response back to the client.
+There is a registry of effect managers known by the app server, and it is also easy to write your own.
 - The response is defined by the outcome of the ``hello`` encoder.
-I believe it is quite self-explanatory, what this encoder does.
-But have a look at how the content of the response body is built: It reads the value at key `message` from our model, and sets it in the field ``msg``of the final response.
+Have a look at how the content of the response body is built: It reads the value at key `message` from our model, and sets it in the field ``msg``of the final response.
 This is how we can produce dynamic content.
-- Finally, the application framework nows, from the content-type, it should serialize it as JSON in order to produce the expected, final and super fancy result.
+- Finally, the application framework knows, from the content-type, it should serialize it as JSON in order to produce the expected, final and super fancy result.

+## Next

+This is just the beginning.
+Much more to come...

 ## Authors